In A Nutshell

-You can get Binchotan on Amazon: 1 pound of Binchotan costs about $18, and 3 pounds of Binchotan about $33.
+You can get Binchotan on Amazon: 1 pound of Binchotan costs about $18.
 A single pound will last you 3-6 months depending on the amount of water you purify, and the amount of contaminants in your water.
 You can also get a portable Binchotan bottle for on-the-go filtration.

 Binchotan: A Super-Adsorbent Charcoal

 Binchō-tan is only made in the forests of Wakayama, a province in southern Japan.
 The branches of Holm Oak trees are sustainably harvested then slowly fired in traditional kiln ovens over many days.